pmonnin/dbpedia-ontologies-mining/README.md

 java dbpediaanalyzer.main.LatticeAnalysis lattice evaluation-strategy^{3} output comparison-statistics
 ```

-* *lattice*: JSON file corresponding to the lattice to analyzep
+* *lattice*: JSON file corresponding to the lattice to analyze
 * *evaluation-strategy*:
     * Evaluation strategy for knowledge proposal:
         1. confirmed direct relationships
         2. relationships proposed to be changed from inferred to direct
-        3. evaluation of new relationships proposed
+        3. new relationships
     * Possibles values:
         * *NumberOfSubmissions*: value will be set to number of times the proposal has been submitted
         * *AverageExtensionsRatio*: value will be set to the average extensions ratio of each pair of concepts proposing the relationship